doltonsedward/Literature/README.md

 - Loading for alert when fetching data
 - Customize select/option like mockup
 - Add expire token again, and manipulate in client if possible
-- Push notification when error
+- Push notification when error (done)
-- My literature in profile
+- Header need to be dynamic

 ## Done Slicing UI
 - Landing Page